matiishyn/blog/_posts/2016-09-02-ng1-prepared-to-ng2.markdown

 ![Image](http://teropa.info/images/component_refac.gif)

-**Angular 1.5.x** showed us a new special kind of directive which is a `.component()` ([docs](https://docs.angularjs.org/guide/component) and [more](https://toddmotto.com/angular-1-5-lifecycle-hooks)).
+**AngularJS 1.5.x** showed us a new special kind of directive which is a `.component()` ([docs](https://docs.angularjs.org/guide/component) and [more](https://toddmotto.com/angular-1-5-lifecycle-hooks)).
 As already mentioned, the component helper makes